Towards a Neural Lambda Calculus: Neurosymbolic AI Applied to the Foundations of Functional Programming: ML and Neurosymbolic AI

 The Transformer model is a type of neural network architecture that was introduced in \cite{Vaswani2017}.
 It is designed to handle sequential data, such as natural language, and has quickly become one of the most popular models for tasks such as natural language processing, machine translation, text classification, and question answering.
 One of the key innovations of the Transformer model is its use of a self-attention mechanism, which allows the model to dynamically weigh the importance of different parts of the input sequence.
 This allows the Transformer to capture long-range dependencies in the data, which is particularly useful for processing sequences of variable lengths.
 Another advantage of the Transformer is its parallelization capacity, which allows it to be trained efficiently on large amounts of data.
 The Transformer model can be trained in parallel on multiple sequences, which is not possible with other traditional sequence-to-sequence models.

-The Transformer was the model chosen for this work for several reasons.
-First, it has parallelization features, which significantly speed up the training time.
-Also, it presents better performance than all other seq2seq models on a variety of natural language processing.
-But, besides the better technical features, the main reason we chose the model is for its self-attention mechanism.
-To perform the $\beta$-reduction over lambda terms, it is necessary to substitute every occurrence of the variable in question with the term.
-So, we think that the self-attention can be used to ``pay attention'' to every occurrence of the variable in question on the $\lambda$-term when performing the task.
+We chose the Transformer model mainly because to perform the $\beta$-reduction over lambda terms, it is necessary to substitute every occurrence of the variable in question with a term, and we believe that the self-attention mechanism can be used to ``pay attention'' to all these variable occurrences when performing the task.